Just Eat the Crust: The Home Loan Ride-Along

 You can’t own a house.
 You don’t know what you’re doing.

 Play it safe.
-Just do another apartment.
-That’s what people like you do.
+Just do an apartment.
+That’s what women your age do.
+Pay the HOA fee and don't worry about anything.

 But then the quieter, stubborn part of me whispered,

-Home insecurity leaves a mark on you.
-And my brain… well, it’s self-deprecating.
-It can come up with 100 reasons why I shouldn’t do something and maybe two reasons why I should.
-And usually those two are polite and whispery.
+Of course my brain… can come up with 100 reasons why I shouldn’t do something and maybe two reasons why I should.
+And usually those two reason are pretty quiet.

-But one day, after years of giving advice to my kids, my staff, strangers at Target checkout lane,s I finally took my own advice:
+But one day, after years of giving advice to my kids, my friends, my co-workers, even strangers at the Target checkout lane.
+I finally took my own advice:

 Just ask.
 What’s the worst that happens?
 They say no?
-Then you pivot.
+Then you figure out a different way.

 And then today, the finance company called.